In Support of Richard Stallman

 Excluding individuals from social life and their own careers for skepticism and exploratory thinking is an impoverished approach to achieving progress.
 Better results are obtained through dialogue and reasoning, as Stallman himself demonstrates.

-Richard Stallman has been defending women's rights for decades, since long before fighting misogyny became popular.
+Richard Stallman has been defending women's rights since long before fighting misogyny became popular.

 In a recent conversation with Stallman, he told us that during the 1980s he went to two mass rallies for women's rights in Washington DC.
 He took buses overnight along with a bunch of other demonstrators departing from Boston. #ERA